“I Was walking down the beach

 Yosemite National Park

 Imagine the most picturesque natural landscapes only the best painters can draw!
 And you haven’t seen anything come even close to the Yosemite National Park’s majestic scenery.
 Are you in search of pure and untamed wilderness where you can do soul-searching?
 In the shadow of giant sequoias, you can do that by all means!
-Do you wish to offer your family the experience of a lifetime?
-Or do you want to discover a sincerely romantic hideout?
+Do you wish to have some great things to do with family in California and have experiences that you’ll cherish for a lifetime?
+Or do you want to discover a sincerely romantic hideout among the many fun things to do in California for couples?
 Then Yosemite should be your best bet!
 Yosemite currently tops the ranking of the five most beautiful national parks in America!